apachecn/geeksforgeeks-dsal-zh/new/doubly-circular-linked-list-set-1-introduction-and-insertion.md

         ![Insertion in empty list1](img/65b32f44143665810d0de3e9d287561d.png)

-    *   **List initially contain some nodes, start points to first node of the List:** A node(Say M) is inserted with data = 7, so previous pointer of M points to last node, next pointer of M points to first node and last node’s next pointer points to this M node and first node’s previous pointer points to this M node.
+    *   **List initially contain some nodes, start points to first node of the List:** A node(Say M) is inserted with data = 7, so previous pointer of M points to last node, next pointer of M points to first node and last node's next pointer points to this M node and first node's previous pointer points to this M node.

         ![Insertion in a list](img/c3909488b0091bad1dd74462d030078a.png)